Other Countries

 DSF's commitment to Bhutanese environmental protection and indigenous culture stems from the recognition that the country has managed to create one of the greatest blueprints

-Bhutan is the ultimate chapter in DSF's upcoming book, Sanctuary, in which the authors document the biodiversity and indigenous culture of Bhutan's ninth and most recently protected area in the inaccessible far east of the country: the Sakteng Wildlife Sanctuary.
-Her Majesty, Ashi Dorji Wangmo Wangchuck, Queen of the Fourth King (Druk Gyalpo) of Bhutan, and Founder of the Tarayana Foundation, has kindly written the Foreword to the book.
+Bhutan is the last chapter in DSF's book, Sanctuary, in which the authors document the biodiversity and indigenous culture of Bhutan's ninth and one of the most recently protected areas in the inaccessible far east of the country: the Sakteng Wildlife Sanctuary.
+Her Majesty, Ashi Dorji Wangmo Wangchuck, Queen of the Fourth King (Druk Gyalpo) of Bhutan, and Founder of the Tarayana Foundation, kindly authored the Foreword to Sanctuary.

 www.tarayanafoundation.org